vaani98/aryabota/README.md

 # CoinSweeper
 A visual tool for teaching introduction to programming, that slowly allows students to transition from using commands similar to natural language, to more Pythonic constructs.
 The experience is gamified through a visual component called CoinSweeper - a bot in a grid that detects and picks up coins while navigating its way around obstacles.
-This tool is still under development; you can track the progress via the [changelog](https://github.com/vaani98/coinsweeper/blob/flask-branch/changelog.md).
+This tool is still under development.
+For further documentation, see [here](https://gem-gerbera-5fd.notion.site/CoinSweeper-316098bf36fc4cef9aeb8ef884a8c2d3).

 ## Set-Up
 ### Virtual Environment